-WOSU Public Media was awarded a two-year grant.
-Moving forward entails collaboration with local organizations, educational institutions and businesses to assess workforce challenges and opportunities, and production of content focused on the essential skills needed for students and workers to succeed in the job markets of today and tomorrow.
+WOSU Public Media is collaborating with local organizations, educational institutions and businesses to assess workforce challenges and opportunities, and production of content focused on the essential skills needed for students and workers to succeed in the job markets of today and tomorrow.

 WOSU Public Media has collated a list of resources to help job seekers during this difficult time.
 These community organizations are continuing to offer programming and training – as well as additional resources at this time.

 There isn’t a single path to success, but many ways to find well-paying work that you enjoy.
 Check out these resources for you to explore the different careers and career pathways we’ve talked about on the Rivet podcast.

 Educators within the Dublin High School system are integrating conversations on job readiness and future careers into their curriculum - inspiring students to consider pathways that include college and other options as well.